cdktf/cdktf-provider-ionoscloud/docs/kafkaClusterTopic.python.md

 The ID of the Kafka Cluster to which the topic belongs.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.1/docs/resources/kafka_cluster_topic#cluster_id KafkaClusterTopic#cluster_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.2/docs/resources/kafka_cluster_topic#cluster_id KafkaClusterTopic#cluster_id}

----

-##### `location`<sup>Required</sup> <a name="location" id="@cdktf/provider-ionoscloud.kafkaClusterTopic.KafkaClusterTopic.Initializer.parameter.location"></a>

-- *Type:* str

-The location of your Kafka Cluster Topic.
-Supported locations: de/fra, de/txl.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.1/docs/resources/kafka_cluster_topic#location KafkaClusterTopic#location}

 ---